Skip to main content

 Abstract

-Sewing class at the Jewish Consumptives' Relief Society (JCRS).
-Classes were offered to patients as part of rehabilitation.
+Interior of the Sterilization Room in the I. Rude Medical Building, on the campus of the Jewish Consumptives' Relief Society (JCRS).
+Equipment shown includes autoclaves, a sink and floor drain.
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
 The sanatorium was located on West Colfax Avenue just outside of Denver.

-Sheep Being Fed by a Nurse at the Jewish Consumptives' Relief Society, 1947
+Sterilization Room at the Jewish Consumptives' Relief Society, circa 1917

 Item